-The Domestic Abuse Bill currently going through Parliament, designed to protect victims and punish perpetrators, does not go far enough to protect migrant women.
+The Domestic Abuse Bill, currently going through Parliament and designed to protect victims and punish perpetrators, does not protect migrant women.
 By not recognising the barriers that currently prevent them from reporting their abusers, the Bill will continue to leave them unprotected.
 This is despite recommendations made by the parliamentary joint committee to the draft domestic abuse bill that a “firewall” be established to make it safer for victims to speak out.

 A firewall would be putting in place policies and procedures that effectively separate the reporting of crime from the enforcement of immigration controls.